Mozart123/LiverSegmentationProject/README.md

 # LiverSegmentationProject

-- Will add references, Cross-Validation, ...
+- Will add references, Cross-Validation and an explanation of course.